NeverWitness/tech-fee-system/README.md

 ---

-## Major Updates
+## Update Notes

 ### v0.2

 March 30, 2026 – April 2, 2026

-* Clarified Technology Fee as an **explicit expression**, not a new component
+* Clarified Technology Fee as an “explicit expression,” not an added component
-* Unified narrative logic to avoid misinterpretation as “price decomposition”
+* Unified expression logic to avoid misunderstandings of “price decomposition”

 ---

 ### v0.3

-April 5, 2026 – Ongoing
+April 5, 2026 – April 8, 2026

-* Clarified the project’s core as **identification of technology fees**, not price formation explanation
+* Clarified the core as “identification of Technology Fee,” not explanation of price formation
-* Added reading guidance to prevent misinterpretation as institutional design
+* Added reading guidance to avoid misinterpretation as institutional design
-* Reinforced the definition of Technology Fee as **identification of existing technological value**
+* Strengthened the definition of Technology Fee as identification of existing technological value
+* Removed predefined paths and institutional assumptions, unified as a structural analytical framework
-* Adjusted structure to distinguish analytical framework from institutional reasoning
+* Adjusted structure to improve clarity between analysis and extended discussions

 ---